anthonybudd/s3-from-scratch/sections/deploying-from-gitlab-to-k3s.md

-# Deploying From GitLab Registry To K3s
+# Deploying From GitLab Registry To Local K3s

 We need to be able to deploy the SaaS front-end and REST API for S3 from our private GitLab Repo to our prod cluster.